otakuex/NLBClusterMonitor/README.md

 # NLBClusterMonitor
-Monitors the nodes in a Win2012r2 NLB Cluster and email alerts on changes
+Monitors the nodes in a Win2012r2 NLB Cluster and emails alerts on changes
 - Checks the node counts across multiple clusters
 - Compares against expected values
 - Counts instances of value difs
 - Outputs to HTML report
 - Highlights cluster rows with value difs
-- Emials list of recipients with "All OK" or "X Issues" in subject line
+- Emails list of recipients with "All OK" or "X Issues" in subject line

+# Upcoming modifications
+- Build simple web UI for status display
+- Store results in database
+  - Queryable historic data
+- Metrics and trends
+- Separate email alerts feature to run then log it in the database
+- Make the target servers, epected node values, status check interval, and email recipients editable from the web UI
+- Week/month/year summaries for each cluster